 Syncing Commission Data via API and Callbacks

-To see the API docs for how to fetch transaction data see the API reference.
+To see the API docs for how to fetch commission data see the API reference.

 To set up your callback URL, in your partner admin tool, select the application you want to configure and then select the gear icon.
 Here you can enter a callback URL (please ensure it's an HTTPS endpoint) and a callback key.
 The callback key can be any value.
 The purpose of the callback key is to ensure that the callback is valid (and that a rogue entity is not invoking your callback URL with false data).